-The Tektronix 4051 also appeared in the 1984 movie Seksmisja as featured on the Starring The Computer web site.
+A Tektronix 4051 appears in the 1984 movie Seksmisja as featured on the Starring The Computer web site.

-The Tektronix 4051 also appeared in the 1985 movie D.A.R.Y.L as featured on the Starring The Computer web site.
+A Tektronix 4051 appears in the 1985 movie D.A.R.Y.L as featured on the Starring The Computer web site.

 This image also shows a Tektronix oscilloscope, TM500 and TM5000 instruments.